Côte d'Azur - The Via Julia

 - All Inclusive

 We spend today in golden Arles, a city on the Rhône and one of the major power centres of Roman France.
 It became the capital of all Gaul in the 4th and 5th centuries AD and was the western terminus of the Via Julia Augusta.
-We visit well-preserved Roman monuments including the amphitheatre, theatre and an underground portico that once supported the forum.
+We visit well-preserved Roman monuments including the amphitheatre, theatre, the Church of St Trophime and an underground portico that once supported the forum.

 We begin our day at Barbegal a water-powered Roman mill with sixteen waterwheels fed by an aqueduct.
 We continue to the St Chamas Bridge which carried the Via Julia Augusta over the River Touloubre.
 After lunch, we step back into the Iron Age at the town of Entremont.
 This important pre-Roman settlement once held a shrine to the grisly Celtic cult of the severed head.